UoP-1A/StudentScheduler/docs/source/index.rst

 Overview
 --------

-This module provides user authentication and account management for StudySync.
+This app provides user authentication and account management for StudySync.
 It uses Django's authentication system, custom forms, and session management to ensure a secure and user-friendly experience.
 The design emphasises both ease of use and protection against accidental or unauthorised actions.

 Usage
 -----------